Rebroadcast: Spellbound World Premiere and CTC’s Disney’s Frozen

 Kyle Lukoff and Rep. Jamie Long

 Author Kyle Lukoff’s new middle-grade novel A World Worth Saving arrives February 4th!
 We’ll tell you why you need to be buying it for the queer kiddos in your life. https://www.kylelukoff.com.
 Plus Rep. Jamie Long gives us updates on what’s happening at the State House of Representatives.
-And Jim and JP have film reviews!
+And Jim and John have film reviews!

 Read More